andrewdpoh/Bamboo_Docs/docs/Teamserver/Database/collections.md

 ## Collections

-Each collection within the Bamboo Teamserver"s C2-Server database serves a specific purpose.
+Each collection within the Bamboo Teamserver's C2-Server database serves a specific purpose.
 Below is a detailed description of each collection and the types of data it stores.

 <!-- Collection agents -->
 ### agents